 Complimentary Webinar Recording

-The webinar recording will last 60 minutes.
+This webinar will last 60 to 75 minutes.

 Customer Technical Support: To troubleshoot recording playback, please see www.gotomeeting.com/s/audiohelp.

 Your question can also be handled by Citrix (GoToWebinar) 24/7 support team at 1-888-259-8414.
 You can also review the Citrix online support page at www.support.gotomeeting.com for more information regarding troubleshooting and support.

 Toll-free international support offices: US and Canada - 1-888-259-8414

 Australia - 0011-800-3375-8675

 Edward I. Altman is the Max L. Heine Professor of Finance at the Stern School of Business, New York University.
 He is the Director of Research in Credit and Debt Markets at the NYU Salomon Center for the Study of Financial Institutions.
 Prior to serving in his present position, Professor Altman chaired the Stern School's M.B.A.
 Program for 12 years.
 He has been a visiting Professor at the Hautes Etudes Commerciales and Universite de Paris-Dauphine in France, at the Pontificia Catolica Universidade in Rio de Janeiro, at the Australian Graduate School of Management in Sydney, Luigi Bocconi University in Milan and CEMFI in Madrid.
 Dr. Altman was named to the Max L. Heine endowed professorship at Stern in 1988.